kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-05-08-google-alphabet-earnings-report.md

 </div>

-### Breakdown of Alphabet's revenues between Google and Other bets
+### Breakdown of the Alphabet's revenues between Google and Other bets

 I mentioned several times that in terms of revenue Google = Alphabet because non-Google revenue is minuscule, not even 0,5% of the total revenue of Alphabet.